 The size of the seeds you are sowing determines the exact method you should use to sow the seeds.
 However, the principal is the same.
 The compost is a very important part of growing successful veg from seed.
 We advise using Gro-Sure Seed and Cutting Compost, because this is specifically developed to ensure perfect growing conditions for seed germination.
-It contains Vermiculite, which aids drainage and aeration, as well as being enriched with seaweed to stimulate strong seed germination.
+It contains Vermiculite, to add drainage and aeration, as well as enriched with seaweed to stimulate strong seed germination.
 It is a fine compost which is great for sowing seeds because it maximises contact.
 Here is how you sow the seeds!

 - When sowing small seeds it is best to sow in a seed tray.
 Fill the seed tray with compost and gently press down to flatten the compost.
 Water the compost so that when you plant the seeds the water doesn’t wash the seeds the way.